luismsgomes/qtlm/doc/ReadMe.txt

 $testset_files

-A list of files (may be gzipped), each containing tab-separated pairs of human translated sentences.
+A space-separated list of files (may be gzipped), each containing tab-separated pairs of human translated sentences.
 The file paths specfied here must be relative to $download_base_url configured in
 $QTLEAP_ROOT/conf/sharing.sh.
 Example:
 testset="corpora/qtleap/qtleap_1a.gz"